Oakland Mayor Sheng Thao's home raided by FBI agents

 Agents served warrants at Thao's home on Maiden Lane in the city's Lincoln Highlands neighborhood at around 5:30 a.m.

-In a statement to CBS News Bay Area, the FBI said, "The FBI is conducting court authorized law enforcement activity on Maiden Lane.
+In an emailed statement to CBS News Bay Area, the FBI said, "The FBI is conducting court authorized law enforcement activity on Maiden Lane.
 We are unable to provide additional information at this time."

 CBS News Bay Area has reached out to Mayor Thao's office about a response to the raid.